Migrants were born from the river’s cavernous mouth

 A response to #100hardtruths-#fakenews #20: "Stress Related to Immigration Status is One Result."

-See its new Video-Poem in New Work
+See its Video-Poem created at a second workshop with Get Lit in New Work

 the internet is a machine of complacency